vlad-ignatov/smart-app-launch/spec/index.md

 #### Step 1: App asks for authorization

-At launch time, the app constructs a request for authorization by adding the following parameters to the query component of the EHR’s "authorize" endpoint URL.:
+At launch time, the app constructs a request for authorization by supplying the following parameters to the query component of the EHR’s "authorize" endpoint.

+The following requirements are adopted from [OpenID Connect Core 1.0 Specification section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest):

+* Authorization Servers SHALL support the use of the HTTP GET and POST methods at the Authorization Endpoint.
+* Clients MAY use the HTTP GET or POST methods to send the Authorization Request to the Authorization Server.
+If using the HTTP GET method, the request parameters are serialized using URI Query String Serialization.
+If using the HTTP POST method, the request parameters are serialized using Form Serialization and the `application/x-www-form-urlencoded` content type.

 <table class="table">
   <thead>